OSUrobotics/infrastructure-packages/README.md

 # infrastructure-packages (New File Structure)
 #### All the Needed packages for the testing Infrastructure (Updated Raspberry Pi Version)

+## Setup using docker: (will setup an enviroment and workspace to be used)
+Follow instructions in docker_setup.md to install and setup docker with gui support.

 ## Setup:

 0. Install catkin tools if you havent already: https://catkin-tools.readthedocs.io/en/latest/installing.html